ek8203/CarND-Traffic-Sign-Classifier-Project/CarND_writeup_P2.md

 If a well known architecture was chosen:
 * What architecture was chosen? - *Lenet-5 (modified)*
 * Why did you believe it would be relevant to the traffic sign application? - *Because it was choosen by Udacity in the related lessons :-).
-Also I beleive it is quit simple and performs well*
+Also I beleive it is quit simple and performs very well - it can get up to 99% accuracy in 10 epochs*
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well? - *Actually I did not try different architectures to compare.
-But it was able to classify at least 2 out of 5 random images I downloaded from web.*
+But with a proper training data preprocessing it gave high accuracy and was able to classify at least 2-3 out of 5 random images I downloaded from web.*

 ### Test a Model on New Images